martysl/aibot-os/README.md

 ## What You need to remember:
 In shape settings
-- about your shape responses can be max 250 characters
+- in your shape personality tell your shape responses can be max 250 characters
-- about every prompt she got start from name of person what is "Name:"
+- in your shape personality tell your shape every prompt she got start from name of person what is "Name:"
 In php:
 - configure API key
 - configure shape model example: shapeinc/username (of course put yours shape handle:) )
+- configure passowrd for api (should be other than connector)
-in LSL:
+- configure passowrd for connector in LSL:
 - set prefix
 - set channel id (can be name or number up to you)
 - set url of api
+- set password to connector
 ## Usage:
 to use just say !prefix and your prompt, prefix you can cofigure in lsl.
 Example: